 Gamblers fallacy can occur with bingo players just as much as with any other form of gaming for cash.
 This happens when someone believes that if something has happened more often than chance in the past that it will happen less often in the future.

-If you've lost 4 bingo games in a row the chances of you winning the next game is the same as when you started, you shouldn't chase loses in the belief you will have more chance of winning because of them.
+If you’ve lost 4 bingo games in a row the chance of you winning the next game is the same as when you started, it hasn’t changed, so you shouldn’t chase loses in the belief you will have more chance of winning the longer you play.

 Play With Multiple Sites

 The biggest single benefit of playing bingo online is the choice of brands and the huge bonuses you get for joining them.

 It makes sense to sign up with a few site for many reasons including: